-System for Cross-domain Identity Management (SCIM) token resource lookup methods use PingAuthorize Server's SCIM subsystem to retrieve a token subject's attributes.
+SCIM token resource lookup methods use PingAuthorize Server's SCIM subsystem to retrieve a token subject's attributes.

 Before you create a SCIM token resource lookup method, you must configure SCIM.
-See SCIM configuration basics.
+See SCIM configuration basics on page 165.

 To configure a SCIM token resource lookup method, you need to know the name of the access token claim that the authorization server uses for the subject identifier (typically, sub).
 You also need to know which user attribute is used as the subject identifier by the authorization server when it issues access token.
 If you have configured a mapping SCIM resource type, then the attribute name used by the authorization server and the attribute name in your SCIM schema might differ.